ardriveapp/turbo-sdk/README.md

   const balance = await turbo.getBalance();
   ```

 - `uploadFile({ fileStreamFactory })` - Signs and uploads a raw file.
-The provided fileStreamFactory should produce a NEW signed file data stream each time is it invoked.
+The provided fileStreamFactory should produce a NEW file data stream each time is it invoked.

   ```typescript
   const filePath = path.join(__dirname, './my-unsigned-file.txt');